chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 ## 1820

 * Leary p90
-* 1-Jan, infantry of the Legion recieved colours, Knutsford Troop supported
+* 1-Jan, infantry of the Legion received colours, Knutsford Troop supported
 * 29-Jan, the Prince of Wales became George IV
 * Richard Leigh of Adlington proposed raising a troop of lancers
   * commanded by Richard Townley Crosse
   * attached to the Macclesfield Squadron
   * uniform had a smaller cut of the skit of the jacket and a different cap
 * 3-Feb, proposed by Col Sir John Leicester to re-title the Legion the *King's Cheshire Volunteer Legion*, but initially refused
-* 7-Feb, Ashton Heyes Troop attended the Proclomation of the King
+* 7-Feb, Ashton Heyes Troop attended the Proclamation of the King
-* 8-Feb, Macclesfield Squadron, Knutsford Troop, Stockport Troop attended the Proclomation of the King
+* 8-Feb, Macclesfield Squadron, Knutsford Troop, Stockport Troop attended the Proclamation of the King
   * dined at the *Warren Bulkeley Arms*
 * 10-Feb, Dunham Massey Squadron troop inspected by Lord Stamford and Lt Col Townshend
 * 11-Mar, the Legion was titled *King's Cheshire Volunteer Legion*